 Sat., May 31 and Sunday June 1, Sunset Celebration Weekend Festival, 80 Willow Road, Menlo Park, CA

 Friday-Sat., June 6-7, Succulent Celebration, Waterwise Botanicals nursery, 32183 Old Highway 395, Escondido, CA; (760) 728-2641.
 Free.

 Sat., June 28, Missouri Botanical Garden, 4344 Shaw Blvd, St Louis, MO; (314) 577-5110.
 Pre-registration required.

-At all events, I'll sign my books: Designing with Succulents, Succulent Container Gardens and the new Succulents Simplified.
+At all events, I'll sign my books: Designing with Succulents, Succulent Container Gardens and the new one, Succulents Simplified.

 Designers, whether professional or amateur, find succulents irresistible.
 The plants' shapes and textures range from dainty beads and fluffy mounds to bold suggestions of the Paleolithic era.
 Many resemble daisies or roses and come in surprising shades of teal, silver, chartreuse and burgundy.
 Providing you avoid bruising the leaves, and don’t let these warm-climate lovelies shiver in winter, they'll thrive in pots on your patio or in your garden, asking only for half a day of non-scorching sun, fast-draining potting soil, and an occasional splash from the hose.